 That's how much African American women typically lose over a lifetime of work, compared to white non-Hispanic men.
 That's right: over three-quarters of a million dollars.
-For Latinas, it’s closer to a million dollars: $931,165.
+For Latinas, it's more than a million dollars: $1,007,080.

 And closing the wage gap wouldn't just help individual women.
 It would improve the lives of countless families.